 Both paracetamol and NSAIDs, including aspirin, reduce fever and relieve pain caused by muscle aches and stiffness, but only NSAIDs can also reduce inflammation ( swelling and irritation).
 Paracetamol and NSAIDs also work in different ways.
 NSAIDs relieve pain by reducing the production of prostaglandins, which are hormone-like substances that cause pain.
 Paracetamol is believed to work on the parts of the brain that receive the "pain messages".
 NSAIDs are also available in stronger versions than those available over the counter and these can be prescribed by your doctor.

-NSAIDs can be unsuitable for some people, such as those with asthma or stomach ulcers, or bleeding disorders/on anti-coagulant treatment, so if you are not sure if it is safe for you to take NSAID’s, discuss this with your GP first.
+NSAIDs can be unsuitable for some people, such as those with asthma or stomach ulcers, or bleeding disorders/on anti-coagulant treatment, so if you are not sure if it is safe for you to take NSAID’s, discuss this with your GP or pharmacist first.

 Topical pain relievers are also available without a doctor's prescription.
 These products include creams, gels, lotions or sprays that are applied to the skin in order to relieve pain from sore muscles and arthritis.
 Some of these gels and creams contain NSAIDs, such as ibuprofen and diclofenac.
 These are absorbed into the bloodstream to some extent, so care is required for asthma and stomach ulcer sufferers.

 When treating pain in children, age appropriate painkillers should be given.
 Children under 16 should not be given aspirin, unless on the specific advice of a doctor.

 Codeine-containing medicines should not be given to children under 12 years old.
 Codeine should only be given to children over 12 for short term moderate pain, at the lowest possible dose and only if it cannot be relieved by other painkillers such as paracetamol or ibuprofen.

 Prescription painkillers include:

 - Anticonvulsants (anti-seizure medications)